srcimon/screwbox/README.md

 ## Getting started

-1. Create a new Maven project and add `screwbox-core` dependency (Java 21 required):
+1. Create a new Maven project using Java 21+ and add the `screwbox-core` dependency:

     ``` xml
     <dependency>